mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

       c) quality of the entity's code, documentation, and videos

-   **Developers Choice Awards: Best Reusable Entities -  Submission Requirements**
+**Category 2: Developers Choice Awards: Best Reusable Entitiess -  Submission Requirements**

    a.
 For smart contract/entity development, your project must use the NEO Persistable Classes (NPC e-dApp) Platform and NPC Compiler to create each entity